-The following are the rehabilitation periods for sentences that do not have a buffer period and runs from the date of conviction:
+2.2 The following are the rehabilitation periods for sentences that do not have a buffer period and runs from the date of conviction:

+Sentence/disposal Rehabilitation period for adults, this applies from the date of conviction.

-Fine 1 year Period of order Conditional discharge Absolute discharge None Conditional caution 3 months or when caution stops to having effect Simple caution Spent immediately Compensation order On the discharge of the order Binding over, Attendance centre and Period of order Hospital order Once a conviction becomes spent it remains spent even if a person is convicted of other offences.
+Fine 1 year

+Conditional discharge Period of order

+Absolute discharge None

+Conditional caution 3 months or when caution ceases to have effect if earlier

+Simple caution Spent immediately

+Compensation order On the discharge of the order

+Binding over order Period of the order

+Attendance centre order Period of the order

+Hospital order Period of the order

+2.3 Once a conviction becomes spent it remains spent even if a person is convicted of other offences.